 What to Expect

-Students who live in the DRCs connect with professional staff and faculty who work with them to build a solid community of peers.
+Students who live in the DRCs connect with professional staff and faculty who work with them to build a community of peers.
 Living in a DRC can include the following:

 - Events and programs created by students in the community

 - Off-campus field trips led by faculty and staff

 - Opportunities to help coordinate large-scale campus events in partnership with various offices and academic departments